athulrajts/DataContainer/README.md

 Using ExpressionsTrees because
 1. It gives Intellisense to finish typing.
-2. It won’t break our code when renaming properties.
+2. It won't break our code when renaming properties.
 Third parameter BindingMode works the same way as in XAML binding mode
 ```
 PropertyContainer.SetBinding(() => Width, BindingMode.TwoWay);